Ashkan-Yaldaie/thesis/documents/Thesis.md

     <tr>
       <td colspan="2">
 <br />
-The current paper is a bachelor thesis work which examines the possibility of developing a home automation and security system by using the RasPi.
+The current paper is a bachelor thesis which examines the possibility of developing a home automation and security system by using the RasPi.
 The paper covers the theoretical background, planning, implementation, testing and evaluation phases of the project.
+The thesis work's duration was from October 2015 until February 2016.
 <br /><br />
 The content of the paper demonstrates that creation of such a product is possible by explaining how to connect external sensors and devices to the RasPi.
 The product can be controlled locally and remotely through a GUI, nevertheless, a complete tutorial on the programming is out of the scope.
 The paper also presents some pictures and diagrams in order to make the work more understandable.
 <br /><br />
-The RasPi is used for this project based on its abilities and features.
+The chapter "Background" contains some information about the software and the hardware which are utilized for this thesis paper and the RasPi is used as the main development board based on its abilities and features.
 The RasPi fulfilled its purpose for this project.
-All the thesis objectives were met and the questions were answered but there is always a room for improvement in the future implementations and a chapter called "Ways to improve future implementations" is dedicated to improving the current product.
+All the thesis objectives were met and the questions were answered but there is always a room for improvement in the future implementations and a chapter called "Ways to improve future implementations" is dedicated to the further development of the current product.
 <br /><br />
       </td>
     </tr>